civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 instead be refactored.

 Part titles and subheadings should be in sentence case (first word capitalized), not headline case (each word capitalized).
-Chapter headings (the big ones like Email, Contributions, etc) should be IN ALL CAPS.

 ## Formatting conventions